xoorath/xo-math/docs/index.rst

 What is xo-math
 ----------

-xo-math is an open source single header file module for optimized game math.
+xo-math is an `open source <#license>`_ single header file module for optimized game math.
 C++11 or newer required.

 Mission
 ----------

 xo-math is designed to be as **fast** as possible on your target platform, and thoroughly tested for performance against other alternatives.

 xo-math is designed to be **future-looking**.
-We push simd math past what currently adopted platforms support and build solutions for the up and coming.
+We push simd math past what currently adopted platforms support and build solutions for the up and coming that will out perform on launch day.

 xo-math is designed to be **friendly**.
 Easy to use and easy to understand, xo-math has built it's license and API for mere mortals to comprehend.
 You should be able to understand what we're all about in *10 minutes or less*, drag and drop xo-math.h into your project and start coding in just minutes more.